mikesprague/udacity-nanodegrees/README.md

 (which include project reviews, additional student and career guidance, and a job guarantee) there is some great content available for learning.

-NOTE: I have NO affiliation with Udacity
+NOTE: I have NO affiliation with Udacity or Google

 ---